HafXa-Xiddiqui/Performance-Evaluation-of-Convolution-Layer-for-FPGA/README.md

 Following are the objecting of the project:
 • Perform convolution without DSPs
 • Perform convolution with DSPs
-• Improvement in the Neural network layer.
+• Parallelization in the Neural network layer.